 "Brethren, I may confidently say to you regarding the patriarch David that he both died and was buried, and his tomb is with us to this day.Acts 2:29(NASB)

-When the Christian Church was birthed, at Pentecost, Peter stood up and addressed the men of Israel and Jewish converts.
-He told them that Jesus of Nazareth, Whom they all witnessed performing many mighty miracles, through the power of God, was the promised descendent of king David, Who was to sit on the throne of his father, forever.
-But what was the significance of Paul's confident statement regarding the patriarch David – that he both died and was buried and his tomb is with us to this day?
+When the Christian Church was birthed at Pentecost, Peter stood up and addressed the men of Israel and Jewish converts.
+He told them that Jesus of Nazareth, Whom they all witnessed performing many mighty miracles through the power of God, was the promised descendent of king David, and that He was to sit on the throne of His father, forever.
+But what was the significance of Paul's confident statement regarding the patriarch David: "That he both died and was buried and his tomb is with us to this day?"

-David, the great patriarch and renown king of Israel, was also a prophet, who himself, foretold that one of his descendants would sit on his royal throne forever.
-He prophesised that this coming Son would receive an eternal kingship through the power of a deathless life – and Paul explained that Jesus, the One Whom they crucified, was the One about Whom David spoke.
+David, the great patriarch and renowned king of Israel, was also a prophet who himself foretold that one of his descendants would sit on his royal throne, forever.
+He prophesied that this coming Son would receive an eternal kingship through the power of a deathless life, and Paul explained that Jesus, the One Whom they crucified, was the One about Whom David spoke.

 However, as Paul rightly points out to these men of Israel, king David died and was buried, and the decaying remains of his decomposing body were still rotting in a great tomb in the city of Jerusalem.
-David was not speaking about himself but of the coming Messiah, Whom God almighty called "MY beloved Son” – and to Whom David also referred… in a later Psalm and “MY Lord”.
+David was not speaking about himself but of the coming Messiah, Whom God Almighty called "MY beloved Son," and to Whom David also referred in a later Psalm as "MY Lord."

-Heavenly Father, thank You for the wonderful way that Your word unveils Your perfect plan of redemption.
-Thank You that just as You showed the future to prophets like king David and apostles like Paul, so that those who trust in Christ have an understanding of Your unfolding plan – to save Your people from their sin.
-Thank You that Your beloved Son was born into the human race, so that He could live a sinless life, be raised from the dead and break the power of death in the lives of that all who trust in Him.
+Heavenly Father, thank You for the wonderful way that Your Word unveils Your perfect plan of redemption.
+Thank You that You showed the future to prophets like king David and apostles like Paul so that those who trust in Christ have an understanding of Your unfolding plan to save Your people from their sin.
+Thank You that Your beloved Son was born into the human race so that He could live a sinless life, be raised from the dead, and break the power of death in the lives of all who trust in Him.
 Thank You that Jesus is the Christ, the eternal Son of the deathless God Who made heaven and earth and Whose perfect plan can never be hindered.
 In Jesus' name, AMEN.